The Brimstone Sluggers

-The Brimstone Sluggers is the third studio album by American rap rock band Crazy Town.
+The Brimstone Sluggers is the third and final studio album by American rap rock band Crazy Town.
 It was released on August 28, 2015 and was Crazy Town's first album in 13 years since Darkhorse in 2002.
 It is also the last studio album to feature Shifty Shellshock on vocals, before his death in 2024.

 According to then Crazy Town member Epic Mazur, the album is a stylistic follow up to their 1999 debut, The Gift of Game.
 In comparison to Darkhorse, which was more rock oriented, The Brimstone Sluggers focuses more on hip-hop, and features collaborations from rappers Madchild and Bishop Lamont.
 Former Crazy Town member DJ AM, who died in 2009, is a featured artist on the track "Born to Raise Hell", and No Doubt guitarist Tom Dumont provides guitar and vocals on the track "Ashes".

 Background and promotion

 Crazy Town disbanded in 2003 shortly after the release of their 2002 album Darkhorse, citing amongst other things, pressure from their record company for a follow-up to their No. 1 hit "Butterfly".
 They reformed in late 2007, and announced they were working on The Brimstone Sluggers in August 2013.
 The album's title is a reference to the band name under which Crazy Town founding members Bret Mazur and Shifty Shellshock originally performed.

 Crazy Town released teaser clips promoting the album in August 2013.
 They began touring in Europe in June 2014 to promote the then upcoming album.
 In December 2014 they released the single "Megatron", which was featured as the new theme song for Impact Wrestling.
 They released the single "Backpack" in July 2015.
 The album was released on 28 August 2015 under Membran Records.
 "Born to Raise Hell" was released as a single in August 2015, and a music video was released in September.
 To promote the album Crazy Town would perform two concerts in Germany in November 2015, and two in Italy in December.